bezzoubairy/MOVIESTALKER/README.md

 # Movie Tracker

-A SvelteKit application for tracking movies, managing watchlists, and rating films.
+A SvelteKit application for tracking movies, sharing your/friends fovourite films ,and rating films.

 ## Project Purpose